awsdocs/amazon-sagemaker-developer-guide/doc_source/inference-pipelines.md

 # Deploy an Inference Pipeline<a name="inference-pipelines"></a>

-An *inference pipeline* is a Amazon SageMaker model that is composed of a linear sequence of two to five containers that process requests for inferences on data\.
+An *inference pipeline* is a Amazon SageMaker model that is composed of a linear sequence of two to fifteen containers that process requests for inferences on data\.
 You use an inference pipeline to define and deploy any combination of pretrained SageMaker built\-in algorithms and your own custom algorithms packaged in Docker containers\.
 You can use an inference pipeline to combine preprocessing, predictions, and post\-processing data science tasks\.
 Inference pipelines are fully managed\.

 You can add SageMaker Spark ML Serving and scikit\-learn containers that reuse the data transformers developed for training models\.
 The entire assembled inference pipeline can be considered as a SageMaker model that you can use to make either real\-time predictions or to process batch transforms directly without any external preprocessing\.